goldblocx/api/docs/applications/own_assets.md

 ```

     The field 'scale' means how many fraction digits should have the asset.
 For example, it must be set 2 for US Dollar
-    or it is set 5 for the Copernicus Gold gold-linked currency.
+    or it is set 5 for precious metals.

 ### EXAMPLE